FaridAhamat/BookingSystem/README.md

 If you just want to look at what this API offers, I have set up the Swagger too!
 It is on: http://bookingfree.azurewebsites.net/swagger

+There is also a client mobile app that uses this API: https://github.com/FaridAhamat/BookingApp

 Note:
 From time to time, I will turn off the resources on Azure, so if it's not running, it's probably because of that :)